-“Once we get that next round of capital, hire the rockstar team, and recalibrate the next several years will be easier.”
+“Once we get that next round of capital, hire the rockstar team, and recalibrate the next several years will be different.”

 The Big Funding Round

 The next round of capital arrives, and you briefly celebrate the milestone.
 You may even give yourself a few moments to consider that you are already successful.
 But then you recognize after sanctimonious press articles have been written about you, and several heavy-hitter, father-figure institutional investors have backed you, that you must find a way to grow even faster and double/triple your team size in 12 months.
 The expectations and pressures only increase.
-You are being asked to do something you have never done before, and the impostor syndrome and self-doubt begin to creep in.
-You begin to wonder why you didn’t choose a life of meditating in caves, enjoying tantric parties in Bali, and achieving enlightenment in whatever spiritual path calls you.
+You are being asked to do something you've never done before, and the impostor syndrome and self-doubt creep in.
+You begin to wonder why you didn’t choose a life of meditating in caves, enjoying cacao ceremonies in Bali, and achieving enlightenment in whatever spiritual path calls you.
 Life seems to be comprised of two options:

-A full-on, constantly activated life-journey where you are barely able to carve out time for yourself and the people you love the most
+A full-on, constantly activated life-journey where you're barely able to carve out time for yourself and the people you love the most

 A lifestyle business where you sacrifice your greatest potential and contributions to society, but live well, and eventually write a book about how you dropped out of the rat race